-What is a Cub Scout Scholarship?
-Scholarships are financial assistance for Scouts to attend some of our council’s cub camps.
+What is a Cub Scout Campership?
+Camperships are scholarships for Scouts to attend our Council’s Cub Camps.
+These are need-based scholarships.
 Go to the Scholarships page for more details.

-Do I need to complete a BSA Annual Health Form – Go to the Health and Safety page for information.
+Do I need to complete a BSA Annual Health Form for my Scout?
+Yes.
+Go to the Health and Safety page for information.

 What should we leave at home?
 Leave all valuable and sentimental items at home, including games, computers, phones, special gifts from family members, etc. If you’d hate to lose it, don’t bring it!
 As always, you cannot bring alcohol, fireworks, or other BSA-prohibited items in camp.
 See Camp Rules for a more comprehensive list.

 Do I need extra money?
 No, but there will be a Trading Post to buy goodies.
 The schedule will let you know when it is open.

 Who do I contact with program and advancement questions?
-Quinn Ryan at Quinn.Ryan@scouting.org
+Contact our Cub Camp Program Director, Nicole Karlove.

 Who do I contact with registration, payment, and scholarship questions?
-Debi Geiger at Debi.Geiger@scouting.org
+Contact our Camping Assistant, Debi Geiger.